Rule Sanity Checks (Solana)

 preconditions are contradictory.

-For example, see how the rule rule_vacuity_test_expect_sanity_failure
+to each rule.
+For example, see how the rule

-is reported as failing sanity, as rule_not_vacuous
+from above is reported as failing

-Below you see an example of a rule without the contradicting assume
+fails.
+Below you see an example of a rule

 s that does not fail vacuity.